sun-umn/federated-multi-modality-learning/README.md

-# Federated Learning for NLP using NVFlare
+# An Implementation of Federated Learning in NLP using NVFlare

 ## Quick Start